binDebug3/scanner_automation/README.md

 Hello!
 This is Winston, a simple function-based program to automate most of the scanning process at CMG Financial.
 He uses a module called pyautogui (Python Automated Graphical User Interface) to control the mouse and keyboard automatically.
-It's convenient because it makes my code pretty non technical - just a matter of telling the code where to click and when to type.
 Any changes to Byte, the Scanner, or the scanning process will need to be updated in the code and the images if made after the code was last updated on May 17, 2022.